-While I’ve called this roasted eggplant with tahini, traditionally it’s grilled on an open flame to give lots of wonderful charred flavor.
+While I've called this roasted, traditionally it's grilled on an open flame to give lots of wonderful charred flavor.
 The skin becomes crisp and charred (and in fairness, you might not want to eat it) and the inside is soft and tender.
 However it is certainly easier to roast in the oven.

 This roasted eggplant with tahini is easy to prepare and full of soft, comforting deliciousness.
 It makes a great appetizer or serve it as part of a mezze meal.
 Or, do as I might have done and eat a whole eggplant for lunch.
 When you try it you'll understand why.

 Try these other dishes to make a meze meal:

 - Israeli salad (tomato cucumber salad)

 - Plus get more ideas in the Israeli and Middle Eastern Recipes archives.

 - Halve the eggplant lengthwise, then score each side without cutting through to the skin in a criss-cross pattern around 1in/2.5cm apart.
 Put on a baking sheet, cut side up.